Antaris/FuManchu/README.md

     string template = "Hello {{name}}";
     var templateFunc = Handlebars.Compile("name", template);

-The `Compile` function returns a `Func<object, string>` delegate which you can call, passing in your model to return you're result.
+The `Compile` function returns a `HandlebarTemplate` delegate which you can call, passing in your model to return you're result.

     string result = templateFunc(new { name = "Matt" });